CoderLogy/CoderLogy/README.md

 - 🔭 I’m currently working on [Brocode Ai](https://github.com/SourceBox-Tv/Bro-aiwithpython)

-- 🌱 I’m currently learning **React, Qt, Java , Python , webdev**
+- 🌱 I’m currently learning **Java, Python, Webdev, Robotics**

-- 🤝 I’m looking for help with my all projects on my organiztion feel free to help any of one [All type of help for all projects in organization](https://github.com/SourceBox-Tv)
+- 🤝 I’m looking for help with my all projects on my organiztion feel free to help any of one [Projects you can help me with](https://github.com/SourceBox-Tv)

 - 👨‍💻 All of my projects are available at [https://github.com/SourceBox-Tv](https://github.com/SourceBox-Tv)